kelvinewilliamspdcm/friday/33/red/Mount-Zion-Baptist-Church.md

-> [!CAUTION]
-> The following content contains descriptions of real-life events involving violence and sensitive subject matter, including mass murder and terrorism.
-Reader discretion is advised.
-The events described are based on publicly available information or eyewitness accounts and may be disturbing to some audiences.
-Any references to individuals or organizations are included for contextual purposes.
-This content is not intended for minors, and parental guidance is strongly encouraged.
-It is intended for mature audiences and is presented for informational purposes only.
-Viewer discretion is advised.

 # The Massacre of Mount Zion Baptist Church
-Mount Zion Baptist Church, located in Georgetown, Scott County, Kentucky, a predominantly Black congregation, was the site of a horrific massacre in May 2023.
+Mount Zion Baptist Church, located in Georgetown, Scott County, Kentucky, a predominantly Black congregation, was the site of a horrific massacre on May 21, 2023.
 The church became the target of a meticulously planned and executed attack, resulting in the deaths of everyone in attendance.
 The perpetrators disappeared without a trace, leaving the general public unaware of the true events, as 183 people simply vanished.

 ## Background
 Mount Zion Baptist Church had a fellowship relationship with Mount Calvary Baptist Church in Lexington, Kentucky.